castai/docs/docs/guides/ingress.md

 ## Deployment

-This is a basic setup consisting of 2-replica deployment, a service description for it, and an ingress resource to publish that service.
+This is a basic setup consisting of 2-replica deployment, a service description for it, and an Ingress resource to publish that service.
 Change value `sample-app.yourdomain.com` to the DNS CNAME that you have created, and deploy everything else as-is to your cluster.

 ```yaml
 apiVersion: apps/v1